Climate-Alliance Germany

-Climate-Alliance Germany (Klima-Allianz Deutschland) is a network of more than 120 civil society organizations, including environment groups, development groups, churches, organisations from the fields of youth, education, culture and health, as well as trade unions, and consumer associations.
-Founded in 2007, the aim of the Alliance is to provide a common front to apply pressure to German decision-makers to adopt climate protection measures.
+Climate-Alliance Germany (Klima-Allianz Deutschland) is a network of about 150 civil society organizations, including environment groups, development groups, churches, organisations from the fields of youth, education, culture, social welfare and health, as well as trade unions, and consumer associations.
+Founded in 2007, the aim of the Alliance is to provide a common front to apply pressure to German decision-makers to adopt socially just climate action measures.
 Prominent members include WWF, BUND (or Friends of the Earth Germany), and the trade union ver.di.

 A key issue for the Alliance is the prevention of new coal-fired power plants (the Anti-Coal Campaign).
 The Alliance wants the German government to phase-out coal (Kohleausstieg) and promote renewable energy.

 Activities

 Coordination of Climate Protection Plan 2050 and Programme of Measures 2030

 Coordinated by Climate Alliance Germany, more than 50 organisations published the "Climate Protection Plan 2050 of German Civil Society" in November 2016 as a result of a broad participation process.
 In it, they call for more ambitious climate protection targets and legal binding force.
 As a national response to the Paris Climate Agreement, the German government had previously published its Climate Protection Plan 2050, which was criticised by Climate Alliance Germany as insufficient.

 Climate Alliance Germany then coordinated the "Climate Protection 2030 Action Programme of German Civil Society".
 More than sixty organisations from across the spectrum of civil society describe in the extensive demands paper the measures they see as necessary in all fields of climate policy in order for Germany to achieve its climate target of 2030.
 The central demands are an early exit from coal, the rapid implementation of changes in the transport and agricultural sectors, and an ambitious price for CO_{2}.
 Both projects were funded by the German Federal Ministry for the Environment.